kavinduM97/kavinduM97/README.md

 ## :sassy_man:  About me
 - :school: I am a student of University of Moratuwa, Faculty of Information Technology
 - :technologist: I love using Software as a solution for every `Problem`
-- :computer: I am a competitive programmer mainly at `Codeforces`
+- :computer: I am a competitive programmer
 - :student: I’m currently completing my bachelor's BSc (Hons) in Information Technology program
 - :thinking: I’m currently open for: `An Intern` or a new `job opportunity`, this is [MY RESUME](#).
 - :nerd_face: Always `learning new things`